top of page

-With India’s focus on digitising the energy sector and vast improvements in the energy availability and its heart on ensuring and pushing for sector reforms, the opportunities for investors from US is increasing wherein they are ready to invest on diverse energy plans rather than sticking to the conventions, in this case, the conventional energy plans in the energy value chains.
+With India’s focus on digitising the energy sector and vast improvements in the energy availability and its heart on ensuring and pushing for sector reforms, the opportunities for investors from developed countries such as the US are increasing wherein they are ready to invest on diverse energy plans rather than sticking to the conventions, in this case, the conventional energy plans in the energy value chains.
 In other words, the confidence of investors has been boosted by these measures taken by the Government in the energy sector.
 Apart from conventional energy resources like thermal power, US investors are looking to partner with Indian firms in the abundant wind and solar energy sectors.
 Since India’s infrastructure development is on the rise, in the power generation space, investors can associate themselves with EPC or engineering, procurement and construction.
 Today, investors can participate as IPTCs or Independent Private Transmission Companies owing to the privatisation of transmission companies.

 There are several other opportunities offered by the energy sector like manufacturing of components: